GameServerManagers/LinuxGSM-Docs/Start-Stop-Restart.md

-LGSM provides an easy way to start, stop, or restart your game server.
+LinuxGSM provides an easy way to start, stop, or restart your game server.

-_Of course, install your server with the [[Installer]] first._

 ## Starting a server